aiven/devportal/docs/products/grafana/get-started.rst

-Get started with Aiven for Grafana
+Get started with Aiven for Grafana®
 ===================================

-Get up and running with Aiven for Grafana.
+Get up and running with Aiven for Grafana®.
 This article shows you how to set up a Grafana service in Aiven, connect to it, view your default dashboards.

 ..
 Add Step 1: Check the basics